 - Rope lights are perfect for cheap, effective, beautiful outdoor lighting.
 Get some online or at a local drugstore (check the seasonal section) or party supply store.
 They come in lots of colors, don’t use much electricity and can be positioned almost anywhere.
 Line walkways to help avoid stumbles, string them around table edges or along the top of a canopy.
 If you can position them so they reflect off a pool (if you have one) that can increase the overall light and look very cool.

-- You can also rent canopies.
-Consider springing for one with mosquito netting to help repel bugs, if you get them in your region.
+- If you’re using canopies or gazebos, consider adding mosquito netting to help repel bugs, if you get them in your region.

 - Build your own outdoor canopy.
 That links gives you very simple instructions, but if you have trees it might be even easier to string something together.